Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Georgia State Stats and Trends

-- Georgia State has five wins against the spread in eight games this season.
+- Georgia State has five wins against the spread in eight games this year.

-- This season, the Panthers have one ATS win in two games as an underdog of 10.5 points or more.
+- The Panthers have been underdogs by 11 points or more two times this year and covered the spread once.

-- Georgia State has eclipsed the over/under in 62.5% of its opportunities this year (five times over eight games with a set point total).
+- Georgia State's games this season have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- Georgia State is 5-0 against the spread and 4-1 overall in games when it puts up more than 19.3 points.
+- When Georgia State scores more than 19.3 points, it is 5-0 against the spread and 4-1 overall.

-- When Georgia State amasses more than 360.0 yards, the team is 5-1 against the spread and 4-2 overall.
+- In games that Georgia State picks up more than 360.0 yards, the team is 5-1 against the spread and 4-2 overall.

-- This year the Panthers have turned the ball over 10 times, while the Ragin' Cajuns have forced 10 turnovers.
+- The Panthers have 10 giveaways this season, while the Ragin' Cajuns have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.